Ten of Pentacles Tarot Card Meaning & Interpretations

 The symbolism of inheritance, legacy and family wealth is illustrated in the Rider Waite Smith (RWS) deck with a richly dressed elderly man sitting in the foreground facing right towards the future.
 In the background two adults and a child can be seen.
 We are being shown 3 generations of a family to emphasise that this wealth is collective across many cycles of seasons and years.

 The RWS deck's illustration of the 10 of Pentacles is significantly different to all the other Minor Arcana cards because it is the only one to arrange its elemental emblems in the shape of an occult symbol - The Tree of Life.
-The artists, Pamela C. Smith, arranged the emblems of the other minor cards either together, in no significant arrangement, or broke them into smaller groups to add additional symbology using numerology.
+The artist, Pamela C. Smith, arranged the emblems of the other minor cards either together, in no significant arrangement, or broke them into smaller groups to add additional symbology using numerology.
 The Tree of Life does not appear in any other card in the deck.
 It may be partially shown behind the The High Priestess, on the veil of the temple behind her, but that remains open to interpretation.
 The Tree of Life has 10 nodes each connected to its adjacent node with a branch, or path, of which there are 22 in total.
 This is a very significant number as not only is it the number of cards in Tarot's Major Arcana but it is also a Master Number in numerology.
 The Master Number of 22, also known as the Master Builder, is the most powerful of all numbers.
 Waite makes no mention of this detail in his card guide and Smith may have depicted it because the 10 of Pentacles lends itself easily to this symbol with its 10 pentacle embossed discs.

 The 10 of Pentacles, or 10 of Coins, is a card of good long term investments, financial security in the home and at work, inheritances, legacies, trust funds and family wealth.
 The element here is Earth which relates to health and material possessions.
 It has a collective reference to the material and therefore can represent a corporation, business or place where businesses trade such as a market place.